HCABurns/Typing-Accuracy-Tester/README.md

  * Create a unittesting file that will be used to test functions to ensure they're working correctly.
  * Improve the accuracy measures that the program returns to the user.
 (Look at individual words and characters)
- * Add a screen after the test displaying results.